stein-bmcc/eleventy-personal-site-alecardena/_site/index.md

   <h2>Bio:</h2>

   <p>
-    Hi everyone!
-My name is Alejandro Cardena.
-I grew up and lived in New York City my whole life.
-I am the first in my family to go to college.
-My career goal is to become a UX designer/ front-end developer.
-    I am always looking to grow as a designer and developer and to learn new skills.
+    Hello there!
+I'm Alejandro Cardena, a New York City native and a first-generation college student.
+    Aspiring to be a UX designer/Front-end developer, I am passionate about designing user-friendly interfaces that enhance the user experience.
+My goal is to continuously improve my skills and stay up-to-date with the latest design trends and technologies.
+I believe that design is not just about aesthetics, but also about creating products that solve real-world problems and make a positive impact on people's lives.
+Let's connect and collaborate to create something amazing!
   </p>

   <h2>Experience & Skills:</h2>

   <p>
-    I have used the Adobe Suite to create photomontages, illustrations,magazine spreads, and posters.
-I have also created several websites using different coding languages and platforms, including HTML, CSS, JavaScript and GitHub.
-    I have also created different types of animation using Animate, After Effects, and Cinema 4D.
+    Throughout my creative journey, I have honed my skills in various software and coding languages.
+I have a deep understanding of the Adobe Suite and have utilized it to produce captivating photomontages, illustrations, magazine spreads, and posters.
+Additionally, I have demonstrated proficiency in website creation using HTML, CSS, JavaScript, and GitHub.
+I have also explored the world of animation, utilizing programs such as Animate, After Effects, and Cinema 4D to bring my ideas to life.
+My diverse skill set enables me to approach each project with a unique perspective and to craft memorable visuals and experiences.
   </p>
 </div>